 What is a Small EMI license?

-Small E-money Institution (Small EMI) can issue e-money and provide payment services except for Payment Initiation and Account Information services within the UK without the right to provide services within the EEA.
+Small E-money Institution (Small EMI) can issue e-money and provide payment services except for Payment Initiation and Account Information services within the UK.

 To conduct business as a Small EMI, a company should go through the procedure of registration with the FCA.
 Only body corporate can be registered as a Small EMI.